repowiserepowise

 The six conditions that trigger a comment

-Repowise’s PR bot posts only when one of six deterministic conditions is met.
+repowise’s PR bot posts only when one of six deterministic conditions is met.
 Each one is rooted in repository intelligence rather than a vague “AI opinion.”

 TriggerWhat changedWhy it matters